justdataplease/medium-sky/Readme.md

 - Dot or Circle (node) : This is the external website domain.
 The bigger the dot the more times this domain appeared.
 Next to domain name there is a number that shows how many times this domain appeared.
 - Edge (link) - bidirectional links between stars and dots.

-This app provides 2 type of Network Graphs:
+This app provides 2 versions of Network Graphs:
 1. Isolated (with -i argument) - We focus on the connections between main articles.
 We can also inspect for each article the domains that were referenced in them.
 An external website domain can appear more than 1 time in different articles.
 2. Mixed (withoun -i argument) - We focus on the connections of both main articles and external website domains.
 An external website domain can not appear more than 1 time.
 This allows us to seem the most used domains and how these domains are connected with the articles for all the articles.